oraqlle/cpp-book-live/src/ch01-getting-started/hello-cmake.md

 settings across presets; for example, I have set the C++ standard to 20 for all presets by inheriting the `"std-cxx"` preset in the non-hidden platform presets.
 [Listing 1-5](#listing1-5) demonstrates the commands needed to configure, build and run the executable target for each preset.
+From now on in the book, I will assuming the use of presets for building C++.

 ```admonish note
 - You'll have to specify the build directory using the `-B` flag like it is shown in